 The global economy and our industry are impacted by many different influences.
-The current domestic and international political environment has resulted in uncertainty surrounding the future state of the global economy, including growing concerns regarding international trade relations.
+The current domestic and international political environment has resulted in uncertainty surrounding the future state of the global economy, including international trade relations.
 Most recently, the U.S. and China have imposed significant new tariffs on each other related to the importation of certain product categories, and additional tariffs have been proposed.
+There are also growing concerns regarding the terms and conditions of the United Kingdom's withdrawal from the European Union, commonly referred to as "Brexit."
+Negotiations to determine the United Kingdom's future relationship with the European Union, including terms of trade and movement of people, have been complex and it is not clear at this time what, if any, agreements will be reached by the current March 29, 2019 deadline.
 As our international business continues to grow and because the majority of our products are produced outside of the U.S., major changes in global trade relations could have a material adverse effect on our business or operating results.
-Certain other worldwide events, including political unrest, acts of terrorism, taxation or monetary policy changes, and fluctuations in commodity prices, also increase volatility in the global economy.
+Certain other worldwide events, including political unrest, acts of terrorism, taxation or monetary policy changes, fluctuations in commodity prices, and rising healthcare costs, also increase volatility in the global economy.
 For example, the U.S. recently enacted new tax legislation known as the TCJA (as defined in "Recent Developments" below), which is intended to stimulate economic growth and capital investment in the U.S. In addition, our results have been and are expected to continue to be impacted by foreign exchange rate fluctuations.

 The retail landscape in which we operate is also evolving, with consumers continuing to diversify the channels in which they transact and shifting their shopping preference from physical stores to online.
 This along with other factors has resulted in many retailers, including certain of our large wholesale customers, becoming highly promotional and aggressively marking down their merchandise in an attempt to offset declines in physical store traffic.
 The retail industry, particularly in the U.S., has also experienced numerous bankruptcies, restructurings, and ownership changes in recent years.
 Certain of our operations, including our North America wholesale business, have been negatively impacted by these dynamics.
 The continuation of these industry trends could further impact consumer spending and consumption behavior in our industry, which could have a material adverse effect on our business or operating results.
-Additionally, changes in economic conditions, including those that may result from the TCJA, may further impact consumer discretionary income levels and spending.
+Additionally, changes in economic conditions may further impact consumer discretionary income levels and spending.